2. How to evaluate NPAP using the ERD

 Because the test involves sending and receiving data simultaneously, you will need to open two separate terminal windows on your host PC.

-First, ensure your network interface is configured with an appropriate IP address and a large MTU for best performance (jumbo frames):
+First, ensure your network interface is configured with an appropriate IPv4 address address and a large MTU for best performance (jumbo frames):

 $ sudo ifconfig <interface> 192.168.2.105 netmask 255.255.255.0 mtu 9000